nicolacucina/UniPGStablecoin/TruffleTest/README.md

 #### getTotalSupply()

 This serves as an example of getter functions, since they dont alter the state in the blockchain and can be invoked without creating a transaction.
-The check UniPGStablecoin == _undefined_ is needed to ensure that the asynchronous code doesnt encounter problems.
+The check UniPGStablecoin == _undefined_ is needed to ensure that the asynchronous code doesn't encounter problems.

     async function getTotalSupply(){
         var n = document.getElementById("token-total-supply");